keithalewis/papers/um.md

 prize winning breakthrough of Black, Scholes, and Merton was to show how to synthesize derivatives by dynamically trading market instruments.

+Their assumptions of perfect liquidity and continuous time trading were unrealistic.
+Prices not only have bid/ask spreads, they also depend on the amount being traded and the counterparties invovled.
+Continuous trading would lead to infinite losses.

+This short note provides a unified model for valuing, hedging, and understanding the risk of any derivative security.
+It shows how they can be synthesized by trading market instruments and illustrates problems not addressed by the classical theory.

 ## Notation

 If $\AA$ is an